Table of Contents

 The episode went as far as to show hidden cameras in the TD Canada Trust branches speaking with staff about mortgages.

-There can be many plus sides to collateral mortgages.
+There can be many plus sides to these mortgages.
 However, it is important that clients are aware of the downsides as well.
 For example, a downside is having increased costs when trying to switch to another lender at renewal.

 I have access to TD Canada Trust mortgages for clients, as well as dozens of other lenders.
 When exploring options with clients, I feel it is important to inform clients of the different pros and cons of each mortgage.
 The goal being to help clients choose the right mortgage for their needs.